Zambia: Official and widely spoken languages

 Pre-Colonial Linguistic Roots

 In rural areas, these languages remained dominant.
 Communities relied on them for communication, storytelling, and education.
-This deep connection ensured their survival despite external changes5.
+This deep connection ensured their survival despite external changes.

 The Impact of Colonial Rule on Language Adoption

 Colonial rule brought significant shifts in language policy.
 English was introduced as the official language, used in administration and formal education.
-This change aimed to unify diverse communities under a single linguistic framework5.
+This change aimed to unify diverse communities under a single linguistic framework.

 Despite this, rural areas maintained strong ties to indigenous languages.
-These dialects continued to thrive in local settings, showcasing the resilience of traditional cultures6.
+These dialects continued to thrive in local settings, showcasing the resilience of traditional cultures.

 The balance between historical traditions and the introduction of an official language highlights the region’s adaptability.
 This evolution reflects the dynamic interplay between preservation and progress.